FusionAuth/fusionauth-site/site/_posts/2021-03-23-migration-types.md

 * Map your user attributes from the old system to the new system.
 * Set up a connection between the legacy system and FusionAuth.
 This could be an API call or some other way to pass authentication information from FusionAuth to the old system, and get back an authentication response.
 * Modify the application or applications to send users to FusionAuth for authentication.
 Test these changes before rolling them out, including that the connection created above works.
 If you previously used OIDC or SAML to connect to the legacy system, this effort may be minimal.
-* At this point, FusionAuth receives all auth requests.
+* At this point, FusionAuth receives all user authentication requests.
 It delegates the initial authentication for each user to the legacy system.
 * When the first call happens, the old system returns account data if the user presented valid credentials.
 FusionAuth creates a new user with the data.
 * When this user logs in subsequently, FusionAuth responds; it is now the system of record, the user has been migrated, and the old system no longer has that particular user's information.